marcoeg/LGDL/docs/V1_ROADMAP.md

 **Root cause:** The medical example game was designed for demonstration, with all patterns (initial + follow-ups) combined in single moves.
 Context enrichment works correctly, but there are no separate follow-up moves to route enriched input to.
 This is a **game design limitation**, not a runtime bug.

-**Decision (2025-10-30):** Wait for v0.2 slot-filling feature (proper solution per roadmap lines 256-323)
+**Decision (2025-10-30):** Wait for v1.0 slot-filling feature (proper solution per roadmap lines 256-323)
 - Infrastructure is complete and working correctly
-- Slot-filling is the proper long-term solution
+- Slot-filling is required for production-ready multi-turn conversations
 - Medical example demonstrates limitation but runtime is sound

 ---